-2.5.2.
-OXPHOS-state (Figure 5B): The OXPHOS-state is defined as the respiratory state with kinetically-saturating concentrations of O_2 , respiratory and phosphorylation substrates, and absence of exogenous uncoupler, which provides an estimate of the maximal respiratory capacity in the OXPHOS-state for any given ET-pathway state.
+OXPHOS-state (Figure 6B): The OXPHOS-state is defined as the respiratory state with kinetically-saturating concentrations of O2, respiratory and phosphorylation substrates, and absence of exogenous uncoupler, which provides an estimate of the maximal respiratory capacity in the OXPHOS-state for any given ET-pathway state.
 Respiratory capacities at kinetically-saturating substrate concentrations provide reference values or upper limits of performance, aiming at the generation of data sets for comparative purposes.
 Physiological activities and effects of substrate kinetics can be evaluated relative to the OXPHOS-capacity.

-As discussed previously, 0.2 mM ADP does not kinetically-saturate flux in isolated mitochondria (Gnaiger 2001; Puchowicz et al. 2004); greater [ADP] is required, particularly in permeabilized muscle fibres and cardiomyocytes, to overcome limitations by intracellular diffusion and by the reduced conductance of the mtOM (Jepihhina et al. 2011; Illaste et al. 2012; Simson et al. 2016), either through interaction with tubulin (Rostovtseva et al. 2008) or other intracellular structures (Birkedal et al. 2014).
-In addition, kinetically-saturating ADP concentrations need to be evaluated under different experimental conditions such as temperature (Lemieux et al. 2017) and with different animal models (Blier and Guderley, 1993).
-In permeabilized muscle fibre bundles of high respiratory capacity, the apparent K_m for ADP increases up to 0.5 mM (Saks et al. 1998), consistent with experimental evidence that >90% kinetic saturation is reached only at >5 mM ADP (Pesta and Gnaiger 2012).
+As discussed previously, 0.2 mM ADP does not fully saturate flux in isolated mitochondria (Gnaiger 2001; Puchowicz et al. 2004); greater ADP concentration is required, particularly in permeabilized muscle fibres and cardiomyocytes, to overcome limitations by intracellular diffusion and by the reduced conductance of the mtOM (Jepihhina et al. 2011, Illaste et al. 2012, Simson et al. 2016), either through interaction with tubulin (Rostovtseva et al. 2008) or other intracellular structures (Birkedal et al. 2014).
+In addition, saturating ADP concentrations need to be evaluated under different experimental conditions such as temperature (Lemieux et al. 2017) and with different animal models (Blier and Guderley,

+1993).
+In permeabilized muscle fibre bundles of high respiratory capacity, the apparent $K{\rm m}$ for ADP increases up to 0.5 mM (Saks et al. 1998), consistent with experimental evidence that >90% saturation is reached only at >5 mM ADP (Pesta and Gnaiger 2012).
 Similar ADP concentrations are also required for accurate determination of OXPHOS-capacity in human clinical cancer samples and permeabilized cells (Klepinin et al. 2016; Koit et al. 2017).
-2.5 to 5 mM ADP is sufficient to obtain the actual OXPHOS-capacity in many types of permeabilized tissue and cell preparations, but experimental validation is required in each specific case.
+Whereas 2.5 to 5 mM ADP is sufficient to obtain the actual OXPHOS-capacity in many types of permeabilized tissue and cell preparations, experimental validation is required in each specific case.

-2.5.3.
-Electron transfer-state (Figure 5C): O2 flux determined in the ET-state yields an estimate of ET-capacity.
+Electron transfer-state (Figure 6C): O2 flux determined in the ET-state yields an estimate of ET-capacity.
 The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O2, respiratory substrate and optimum exogenous uncoupler concentration for maximum O2 flux.
-Uncouplers are weak lipid-soluble acids which function as protonophores.
-These disrupt the barrier function of the mtIM and thus short circuit the protonmotive system, functioning like a clutch in a mechanical system.
 As a consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and $J{P} = 0$.
-The most frequently used uncouplers are carbonyl cvanide m-chloro phenyl hydrazone (CCCP), carbonvl cvanide trifluoromethoxyphenylhydrazone (FCCP), or dinitrophenol (DNP).
-Stepwise titration of uncouplers stimulates respiration up to or above the level of O2 consumption rates in the OXPHOS-state; respiration is inhibited, however, above optimum uncoupler concentrations (Mitchell 2011).
+The most frequently used uncouplers are carbonyl cyanide m-chloro phenyl hydrazone (CCCP), carbonyl cyanide p-trifluoromethoxyphenylhydrazone (FCCP), or dinitrophenole (DNP).
+Stepwise titration of uncouplers stimulates respiration up to or above the level of O2 consumption rates in the OXPHOS-state, but inhibition of respiration is observed above optimum uncoupler concentrations (Mitchell 2011).
 Data obtained with a single dose of uncoupler must be evaluated with caution, particularly when a fixed uncoupler concentration is used in studies exploring a treatment or disease that may alter the mitochondrial content or mitochondrial sensitivity to inhibition by uncouplers.
-There is a need for new protonophoric uncouplers that drive maximal respiration across a broad dosing range and do not inhibit respiration at high concentrations (Kenwood et al. 2013).
-The effect on ET-capacity of the reversed function of F-ATPase ($J{P,c}$; Figure 5C) can be evaluated in the presence and absence of extramitochondrial ATP.
+The effect on ET-capacity of the reversed function of F-ATPase (J{P} ; Figure 6C) can be evaluated in the presence and absence of extramitochondrial ATP.